mohamedabotir/clean-code/README.md

 } }
 (Page 324).
 - G15: selector argument argument change behavior of function we can say make one function do two thing may more
+- G16: Obscured Intent express you intent use notation like hungarian or magicNumber has bad effects